 External radiation therapy

-External radiation therapy uses a machine outside the body to send high-energy x-rays or other types of radiation toward the area with cancer.
+External radiation therapy uses a machine outside the body to send high-energy x-rays or other types of radiation toward the area of the body with cancer.
 External radiation therapy relieves pain from cancer that has spread to the bone.
 Radiation therapy may be given in a single dose or divided into several smaller doses given over time.
 The decision to have a single or divided dose may depend on how easy it is to get the treatments and how much they cost.
 Some patients who find little or no pain relief from first-time radiation therapy may benefit from repeated radiation therapy.